jesusprubio/leg/README.md

 info("Informational message with scope", Some("myscope"), None);
 info(
-    "Informational message with scope without new line", None,
+    "Informational message without new line",
+    None,
     Some(false),
 );